obriencj/obriencj.github.io/content/projects/publishing/sphinx.md

 * use pandoc to produce `docs/overview.rst` from your `README.md`
   for the documentation
 * use tox to manage the environment that sphinx will run in
-* builds docs as dirhtml, and host via `http.server` for local preview
+* build docs as dirhtml, and host via `http.server` for local preview
 * use a Makefile to handle all the above steps easily
-* github action triggered on published to checkout, build, and deploy docs to github pages
+* github action triggered on published release: checkout, build, and deploy docs to github pages

 ## Sphinx

+Sphinx is my go-to, but that is primarily because most of my projects are based on Python.

 ## Tox

+While tox may seem like primarily a harness to hang test environments off of, it's fantastic at ensuring that a virtualenv is set up in place for just about anything.
+Using a tox definition to define the environment that you want to build docs in is a winning proposition.

 ## Automation

+GitHub actions can be set to trigger docs builds via tox just like they can be set to trigger unit tests via tox.
+It's a simple matter of selecting the right triggering event (like a release moving to the published state), then invoking tox, collecting up the output, and publishing it to your GitHub pages for the project.